-That many contemporary scholars cannot see that nefeš was conceptualized as soul - or, if preferred, essence of the person - during the pre-exilic period, is due to a number of intellectual constellations.
+pre-exilic period is due to a number of intellectual constellations.
 The two most important ones are, in my view, (1) the weight of Deuteronomistic ideology in the biblical tradition and (2) a certain perception of what is intellectually responsible exegesis today.
 The former constellation dominates much of the biblical tradition and continues to dominate and prejudice the minds of many present-day exegetes when they go about their work, thus affecting their historical-philological work.
 The latter constellation leads to statements such as the following.
-Matthew Suriano writes in his very thorough study of the Katumuwa stele , when discussing its ritual use and location: "Within these performative frameworks, the $\psi_2 j$ becomes [!!] an object of selfhood that transcends death."
-Also, he says: "The rituals that occur inside this space reify Katumuwa's self; that is, the act of feeding objectifies his defunct-soul within a specialized location."
-So Suriano concludes that while the Katumuwa inscription clearly speaks of the nefeš as a living entity present in the standing stone, and while nefes should be translated as "soul", the soul was nevertheless conceptualized as becoming (instead of being!) "an object of selfhood" and that the feeding "objectifies" the soul in a certain location.
+Matthew Suriano writes in his very thorough study of the Katumuwa stele, when discussing its ritual use and location: "Within these performative frameworks, the נְׁפֵשׁ becomes [!!] an object of selfhood that transcends death."48 Also, he says: "The rituals that occur inside this space reify Katumuwa's self; that is, the act of feeding objectifies his defunct-soul within a specialized location."49 So Suriano concludes that while the Katumuwa inscription clearly speaks of the nefeš as a living entity present in the standing stone, and while nefes should be translated as "soul", the soul was nevertheless conceptualized as becoming (instead of being!) "an object of selfhood" and that the feeding "objectifies" the soul in a certain location.
 We have here an interpretation of the evidence which is, in my view, dominated by the sense that, after the collapse of its metaphysical foundations in the late eighteenth and early nineteenth centuries, it no longer makes sense to speak of the soul as a distinct, permanent entity.
 Some exegetes seem to project that view onto ancient texts that are governed by the belief in a soul and relativize that belief: the soul "becomes" an "object of selfhood" where quite clearly the ancient text takes for granted that nefeš does not become, but is a permanent, distinct entity that is distinguishable from the body, inhabits the body, in some way encapsulates and expresses personhood, and leaves the body at the point of the person's physical death.
-The fact that this is so hard to grasp for contemporary Hebrew Bible scholarship is due to the lasting effect of a certain understanding of the Kantian criticism of traditional concepts of the soul that we have all imbibed.
-While, generally speaking, the insights, achievements and methods developed by the Enlightenment and the new approach to history which it triggered are the basis of everything we do, we must not let its philosophical notions stand in the way of exegetical
+The fact that this is so hard to grasp for contemporary Hebrew Bible scholarship is due to the lasting effect of a certain understanding of the Kantian criticism of traditional concepts of the soul that we have all imbibed.50 While, generally speaking, the insights, achievements and methods developed by the Enlightenment and the new approach to history which it triggered are the basis of everything we do, we must not let its philosophical notions stand in the way of exegetical attempts to uncover the meaning of ancient texts and

-&lt;sup>47 Cf. Suriano, "Breaking Bread".

-&lt;sup>48 Suriano, "Breaking Bread", p.
+48 Suriano, "Breaking Bread", p.
 393.

+49 Suriano, "Breaking Bread", p.
+396.